hypo69/hypo/pytest/gemini/src/suppliers/aliexpress/campaign/instructions/code_instructions.md

 2. Make sure you have pytest installed (`pip install pytest`).
 3. Run the tests from your terminal: `pytest test_campaign.py`

-This revised solution is more complete and better demonstrates how to write comprehensive `pytest` tests for the given code, particularly considering error handling and file interactions.
+This revised solution is more complete and better demonStartes how to write comprehensive `pytest` tests for the given code, particularly considering error handling and file interactions.
 Remember to replace the mock functions with your actual implementations if available.